amantaya/ResBaz23-GitHub-Collaboration/README.md

 hist(petal_length)
 ```

-Now when you `git pull` you receive an error message "Automatic merge failed; fix conflicts and then commit the result".
+Now when your collaborator uses `git pull` they will receive an error message "Automatic merge failed; fix conflicts and then commit the result".

 ![](Attachments/Screenshot%202023-04-18%20at%206.10.09%20PM.png)